git-pull/website/mentoring/index.rst

 no boss to suck up to, you maintain a controlling interest.
 It's about being master of your own life.

+Programming is hard.
+You won't become a prodigy overnight.
+But your time spent here will be worth it.
+For years to come, you'll look back at the insights and mix in your own philosophy to set yourself apart.

+That's why this oppurtunity is special compared to others.
+I put my name on it.
+And I'm going to do everything in my power to make it work for you.

+You're prepared to make a financial investment to learn, and also to put your time and concentration into your studies.

 (Business?
 I also provide :doc:`consulting services in Python </consulting/index>`)

 Elite Tech Stack